This class met on Wednesday evenings in Lent 2021

 Jesus said, “I am the way, and the truth, and the life.”
 (John 14:6) Pilate cynically asks, “What is truth?”
 (John 18:38) Truth is at the heart of Jesus’ identity and purpose.
 Attacks on the truth are a part of the world we live in.

-I will be offering a five-session class on Wednesday evenings this Lenten season to explore the subject of Truth.
-We will look at definitions of truth, truth in history, the role of truth in church history, truth in the world, and finally, truth and faith.
+I offered a five-session class on Wednesday evenings this Lenten season to explore the subject of Truth.
+We looked at definitions of truth, truth in history, the role of truth in church history, truth in the world, and finally, truth and faith.